Pitawanakwat lands full ride from Columbia

-ELK RAPIDS — Devon Pitawanakwat didn’t really look for any school other Northern Michigan University.
+ELK RAPIDS — Devon Pitawanakwat didn’t really look for any school other than Northern Michigan University.

 He’ll be going there next fall, but just for awhile.